arneBersch/Zoeglfrex/docs/reference.md

 Group 1 Attribute 2 Set
 ```
 > [!WARNING]
-> Please note that Group Attribute 2 Set will first overwrite the Fixtures Attribute.
+> Please note that Group Attribute 2 Set will overwrite the Fixtures Attribute.

 ## Intensities
 If no Itensity Attribute is given, the standard Attribute 2 will be used.